Heat stroke occurs when your pet’s internal temperature becomes dangerously high, generally about 106 degrees Fahrenheit.

 Heat stroke is no joke.
 Don’t let it happen to your pet!

 Now is a good time to learn how to take your pet’s rectal temperature.
 Ask your vet or a nurse to show you how to do it safely with a digital thermometer.

 If you see a pet locked in a car, please call your local animal authorities immediately.
 You may feel weird about it, but you may save a life!

 You can also check out www.mydogiscool.com.
 This site is designed to help spread the word about the dangers of hot cars.
 Resources include downloadable posters and “It’s hot!” flyers that can be used when a dog is left in a hot car.
 There is an “Is it Too Hot?” weather forecasting tool that allows you to enter your zip code and see if it’s too hot to take your pal along in the car.

 Do you have any tips for keeping dogs cool in summer?
 How do you prevent heat stroke in your dog?
 Let us know in the comments below!

-Dr. Phil Zeltzman is a board-certified veterinary surgeon at Valley Central Veterinary Referral Center in Whitehall, PA.
+Dr. Phil Zeltzman is a board-certified veterinary surgeon who’s worked at Valley Central Veterinary Referral Center in Whitehall, PA.
 He performs surgery on dogs, cats, and “exotic animals,” and is a Diplomate of the American College of Veterinary Surgeons.